Zamiell/stardew-valley/Min-Max_Guide.md

 * Go to town.
 * Check the two garbage cans next to Jodi's house + Haley's house.
 * Meet Emily inside of her house.
 * Meet Marnie outside of Pierre's General Store.
+(You have to go behind the counter to talk to him.)
 * Meet Penny to the left of the graveyard.
 * Go to the beach.
 * Leave any beach foraging items on the ground.
 (We do not have the inventory space right now and we can just collect them on Spring 2.)